 To estimate variation in diversity among meadows, we sampled nine meadows spanning a watershed gradient beginning near the open coast and moving inland towards Alberni Inlet (Figure 1; Table 1).
-We chose these meadows because they are evenly distributed along Trevor Channel (Figure 1), they are large meadows (i.e., min 0.25 ha, not fringing), and they capture many of the shallow areas where eelgrass might occur.
-To determine whether spatial biodiversity patterns varied through time, we sampled five of these meadows three times, in May (early summer, ), June/July (midsummer, ) and August (late summer, ) of 2012 (Table 1).
+We chose these meadows among the subset of known meadows in Trevor channel (n ~ 20) because they are evenly distributed along Trevor Channel (Figure 1), they are large meadows (i.e., min 0.25 ha, not fringing), and they capture many of the shallow areas where eelgrass might occur.
+To determine whether spatial biodiversity patterns varied through time, we sampled five of these meadows three times, in May (early summer, time A), June/July (midsummer, time B) and August (late summer, time C) of 2012 (Table 1).

 We sorted invertebrate collections by size into the following fractions: 1-2 mm, 2-4 mm, 4-8 mm, and > 8 mm.
 We identified every invertebrate > 1mm in each sample to the lowest taxonomic resolution possible using light microscopy.
 Though many of our identifications are to species level, many other taxa are identified to higher levels (family or order).
 Each of these groups possibly includes numerous species; consequently our reference to taxa below reflects varying resolution, and our taxonomic diversity estimates should be considered minimum estimates.
 We did not include egg masses or colony-forming species (e.g., bryozoans) in our analyses.
 We classified invertebrate species to broad trophic groups (grazer, predator, filter feeder, detritivore) based on our observations and published information (MacDonald et al. 2010, Light and Smith).
-The grazer functional group includes organisms that consume micro- or macro-algae, including biofilms, growing on .
+The grazer functional group includes organisms that consume micro- or macro-algae, including biofilms, growing on eelgrass.

 Biodiversity estimation

-To estimate diversity within and among meadows, we created species-plot and species-site matrices with abundance data for each taxon, using information on every individual collected from each plot (i.e., no subsampling; Gotelli and Colwell 2010).
+To estimate diversity within and among meadows, we created species-plot and species-site matrices with abundance data for each taxon, using information on every individual collected from each plot (no subsampling; Gotelli and Colwell 2010).
 We estimated multiple biodiversity metrics: species richness (number of species observed), their relative abundance, and the likelihood that additional taxa were present but unobserved in estimating and comparing biodiversity among samples and meadows.
-We estimated alpha diversity , Shannon diversity, and Simpson evenness.
+We estimated alpha diversity by rarifying (ENS) and using raw richness values (R), Shannon diversity (H’), and Simpson evenness (S).
 The effective number of species (ENS) is derived from the probability of an interspecific encounter (PIE), to characterize diversity at the plot scale (Dauby & Hardy 2012).
 ENS can be interpreted as the number of equally-abundant species that would exist in a sample of a given diversity value (Jost 2006).
 We used the R package vegan (Oksanen et al. 2013) for biodiversity analyses.

 We quantified beta diversity in two ways.
-First, beta diversity can defined as the difference between alpha and gamma (regional) diversity (Veech oikos).
-We estimated beta diversity for each meadow by subtracting the mean alpha (R) from the estimated meadow-scale gamma (chao2?
+First, beta diversity can defined as the ratio between alpha and gamma (regional) diversity (Tuomisto 2010).
+We estimated beta diversity for each meadow by dividing the mean alpha (R) from the estimated meadow-scale gamma (chao2?
 Or just observed?).
-Other definitions of beta diversity capture the magnitude of compositional turnover among samples or habitat patches (Anderson et al. 2006, 2010).
-We estimated variation in species composition and turnover with a Bray-Curtis dissimilarity matrix by measuring multivariate homogeneity of group dispersions (Anderson et al. 2006, 2010).
-We compared differences among meadows at each sampling period with a permutational test for homogeneity of multivariate dispersions that generated pairwise comparisons based on 999 permutations.
-This method excludes joint absences and focuses on relative abundance among data sets, and is well suited to zero-rich community data. [is this accurately capturing the approach for the comparison with the null model?]
+Spatial patterns in beta diversity can be used to infer the possible role of underlying ecological processes that could structure communities in space, or alternatively, can indicate random distributions of species not clearly explained by a particular ecological model (Liebold and Mikkelson 2002).
+To evaluate possible mechanisms that influence beta as community turnover we used a null model approach developed by Chase et al. (2011).
+The model uses a Raup-Crick metric of beta diversity, RC, to compare pairwise dissimilarities between samples with a null expectation.
+The analysis was run for all nine sites sampled across all time periods for both intra-meadow and inter-meadow variation.